-The above verses are very encouraging but, again, they do not prove we are to "enjoy" God!
-On the other hand, there are dozens of verses throughout the Scriptures which speak of the important command to FEAR the Lord.
+The above verses are very encouraging but, do not prove we are to "enjoy" God by the usage of the word joy!
+On the other hand, there are dozens of verses throughout the Scriptures which explicitly speak of the important command to FEAR GOD.

 In Acts 5, we find Ananias and Sapphira lying to the Holy Spirit, and falling down dead as a result.
 Great fear seized the whole church and all who heard about these events (5:11).
 This occurred under the new grace covenant, our covenant with God.
 So if you think you can live any way you please because of grace without incurring severe consequences, remember what happened to them!

 Korah, Dathan and Abiram became insolent and rose up to oppose Moses and Aaron (Num.
 16).
 The next day the earth swallowed them, their wives and children, and all their possessions (v.
 31:32).
 They went down alive into the grave (v.
 33).
 They sinned at the cost of their lives (v.
 38).
 God has the power to easily kill us, if He wants to!

 Someone might mention 1 Jn.
 4:18: